Euclid Quick Data Release (Q1). First Euclid statistical study of galaxy mergers and their connection to active galactic nuclei: Results

-We calculated the central point source luminosity, $L_{\rm{PSF}}$, from the photometric measurement of the PSF fraction (see Sect.~\ref{sc:Method}).
-We plot the merger fraction as a function of $L_{\rm{PSF}}$ in Fig.~\ref{fig:fmerg_Lagn_phot}.
+We plot the merger fraction as a function of $L_{\rm{PSF}}$ in Fig.~\ref{fig:fmerg_Lagn_phot}, { using the same methodology as for the $f_{\rm PSF}$-$f_{\rm merg}$ relation}.
 For both redshift bins, $f_{\rm merg}$ increases as a function $L_{\rm{PSF}}$.
 At $z<0.9$, $f_{\rm merg}$ show a steeper monotonic rise, with most of the galaxies being in mergers at $L_{\rm{PSF}} \simeq 10^{43.5}\,{\rm erg}\,{\rm s}^{-1}$.
 This happens towards higher luminosities at $0.9\leq z \leq 2.0$, when we observe a flat $f_{\rm merg}$ in the range $10^{43}$--$5\times 10^{44}\,{\rm erg}\,{\rm s}^{-1}$, and mergers become prevalent only for the very bright end of the AGN population, $L_{\rm{PSF}}>10^{45}\,{\rm erg}\,{\rm s}^{-1}$.
 This might indicate that at higher redshift, when larger gas supplies are available within galaxies \citep{tacconiHighMolecularGas2010}, major mergers are less important in fuelling bright AGN.
 At the same time, at $z<0.9$, when less gas is available, mergers might be the sole viable path to fuel such powerful AGN.
 We perform the same analysis but for individual AGN selections in Appendix~\ref{fig:fmerg_Lagn_agn_type}.

+To quantify the statistical significance of these apparent redshift differences in the $f_{\rm merg}$ versus $L_{\rm PSF}$ relation, we performed two-proportion z-tests comparing the merger fractions in four equally spaced $L_{\rm PSF}$ bins spanning the range $10^{42}$ to $10^{44}\, {\rm erg\,s^{-1}}$, where the data from both redshift samples overlap.
+In all four luminosity bins tested, we find that the merger fraction in the lower redshift bin ($0.5 \leq z < 0.9$) is significantly higher than in the higher redshift bin ($0.9 \leq z \leq 2.0$), with $p$-values $< 0.001$.
+This statistically confirms the visual impression from Fig.~\ref{fig:fmerg_Lagn_phot} that, at a given $L_{\rm PSF}$, mergers are more prevalent at lower redshifts in our sample.
+However, it is important to note that when the uncertainties arising from the merger classification process are considered (as detailed in our MC simulations in Sect.~\ref{sect:MC}), the shaded error regions for the two redshift trends show considerable overlap.
+This suggests that the true underlying difference might be less pronounced once the full impact of potential misclassifications is taken into account.